ycheng11065/Fortune-Chaser/README.md

 #User Story
 - As an user I want to be able to start the game
 - As an user I want to be able to choose a decision
+- As an user I want to be able to understand my surrounding environment
 - As an user I want to be able to close the game